 The balloon payment method is used to coincide the repayment with the borrower’s payment condition.
-Usually in this method, the installments are of a lower amount, gradually increasing over the years and becoming quite big towards the end of the repayment period.
+Usually, in this method, the installments are of a lower amount, gradually increasing over the years and becoming quite big towards the end of the repayment period.
 This gradual increasing quantum of installments is akin to the ballon.
-Hence, this method of repayment is said to be a ballon way of payments.
+Hence, this repayment method is said to be a ballon way of payments.

 Demand Line of Credit